 Unfortunately, all those symptoms are secondary to the main purpose of the filter: to protect your central air conditioner’s internal parts from impacts from dirt and grit.
 Replacing the filters takes just a few minutes.
 Get into the habit of doing this at least every month during AC season (more often is better).

-If you’re asking “why won’t my AC work”, we hope that the information found in this article has helped.
+If you’re asking, “why won’t my central air work?”, we hope that the information found in this article has helped.
 If not, and your air conditioner still won’t turn on, please contact us.

 If you are lucky enough to have permanent air filters, you can usually clean these yourself, or contact ACE Home Services for professional cleaning.
 Washable filters should be cleaned every month.
 After hosing them off, allow them to air dry before returning them to your system.
 Excess water simply adds to humidity your system has to remove.

 We at ACE Home Services are ready to help you with these seven problems and more, including annual service visits, maintenance programs, repairs and installations of new equipment.
 Contact us today by calling (602) 428-3341 to schedule an appointment and we can be at your Phoenix home or office right away.